 The old town is a collection of houses, churches, palaces and narrow streets.
 Here is a narrow street

-as so often with steep roads, we had wonderful views from the road.
+roads, we had wonderful views from the road.
 The view this time was over Lake Skadar and we could in the distance also see two mountain peaks that are nicknamed "Sophia Loren".
 Look at the photo of them and it is quite obvious where that name come from.

 We did not visit Rijeka Crnojevica to see "Sophia Loren", that was just an unexpected bonus on the way.
 We went there to see an arched stone bridge that has been standing there for hundreds of years.
 We arrived and parked the car and the first thing we saw was a very nice arched stone bridge.
 We went there and looked at it and took some photos of it.
 The water under the bridge was still and the light was perfect for creating nice reflections in the water so we were very happy with our photos.
 But then we noticed another bridge a few hundred meters further up.
 It turned out that we had been taking photos of the wrong bridge.
 We walked up to the right bridge and took some photos of that too of course.
 Both bridges were nice enough to be published on the blog so our mistake